sparkfun/SparkFun_DataLogger/docs/hardware_hookup.md

   <img src="../assets/DataLogger_IoT_Insert_MicroSD_Card.jpg" width="1000" height="667" alt="Inserting MicroSD card"></a>
 </div>

 You should only insert or remove the SD card while the power is turned off or disconnected.
 Removing the card while the DataLogger IoT is logging will almost certainly corrupt your data.
-You can tell when the board has just logged by observing the WS2812 LED.
+You can tell when the board has just logged by observing the addressable RGB LED.
 When enabled, the LED will blink blue after it has logged one data point.

 After you’ve logged some data, you will find a new file on your SD card.
 There may also be additional files if you manually saved the firmware or preferences to the memory card.